Sadie Hough

 Experience:

-• I provide counselling at a local charity, alongside my independent work in private practice
+• I have provided counselling through local charities, alongside my independent work in private practice

 • I have supported people at the end of life with the Anne Robson Trust